-- a home industry is an accessory use that must only be conducted within the principal residential building and within up to one accessory building - .2 the home industry must not occupy more than 74.3 m (800 ft.) of the dwelling unit or 25% of the total floor area of the dwelling unit, whichever is less - .3 The combined floor area of accessory buildings used for home industry must not exceed 185.8 m (2,000 ft.). - .4 except in the front yard setback, exterior storage of materials associated with the home industry shall be permitted, provided that storage areas do not exceed 92.9 m (1,000 ft.) and are enclosed by a privacy fence or landscaped screen to ensure that the stored materials are not visible beyond the property line. - .5 an exterior storage area must be set back at least 4.57 m (15 ft.) from any parcel line. - .6 a home industry - I. must not create a hazardous or dangerous condition for the neighbourhood or the environment - II. must not generate traffic congestion or parking problems for the City or the immediate neighbourhood - III. must not produce odour, smoke, dust, or fumes beyond the property line - IV. must not involve materials or products that produce flammable or explosive
+- .1 a home industry is an accessory use that must only be conducted within the principal residential building and within up to one accessory building - .2 the home industry must not occupy more than 74.3 m2 (800 ft.2) of the dwelling unit or 25% of the total floor area of the dwelling unit, whichever is less - .3 The combined floor area of accessory buildings used for home industry must not exceed 185.8 m2 (2,000 ft.2). - .4 except in the front yard setback, exterior storage of materials associated with the home industry shall be permitted, provided that storage areas do not exceed 92.9 m2 (1,000 ft.2) and are enclosed by a privacy fence or landscaped screen to ensure that the stored materials are not visible beyond the property line. - .5 an exterior storage area must be set back at least 4.57 m (15 ft.) from any parcel line. - .6 a home industry - I. must not create a hazardous or dangerous condition for the neighbourhood or the environment - II. must not generate traffic congestion or parking problems for the City or the immediate neighbourhood - III. must not produce odour, smoke, dust, or fumes beyond the property line - IV. must not involve materials or products that produce flammable or explosive vapours or gasses under normal Dawson City temperature ranges